integr8ly/integreatly-operator/test-cases/tests/multiAZ/p01-measure-downtime-during-down-az.md

     There will be a yaml file generated in the output directory.
 Upload the file to the JIRA issue.
 Upload the file to this [google drive folder](https://drive.google.com/drive/folders/10Gn8fMiZGgW_34kHlC2n1qigdfJytCpx?usp=sharing)

+> Note: the critical 3scale components that _must not_ report any downtime are `apicast-production`, `backend-worker`, and `backend-listener`.
+On the other hand, the non-critical 3scale components that are ok to experience short downtime (up to 2-3 minutes) are `backend-cron`, `zync-database`, `system-memcache`, `system-sphinx`.

 13. Open the RHOAM Grafana Console in the `redhat-rhoam-middleware-monitoring-operator` namespace

     ```bash